Ruediga/MunkOS/README.md

 run-img-uefi
 ```

-If it crashes or something doesn't work for you when testing on real hardware, and you don't have the same cpu as I do (cpuid leaf 0x1: family=6, model =141, stepping=1), your hardware is broken and you should demand a refund.
+If it crashes or something doesn't work for you when testing on real hardware, and you don't have the same cpu as I do (cpuid leaf 0x1: family=6, model=141, stepping=1), your hardware is broken and you should demand a refund.

 ### Third party software